jakzal/BehatNoExtension/README.md

   acme.foo: boo!
 ```

+Yaml, xml and php formats are currently supported.

 Note that any classes you'd like to use should be autoloaded by composer.
 For the example above, `autoload-dev` or `autoload` should include the `Acme\\` autoloader prefix.